jameskraus/cs143-mirror/Readme.md

-# Mirror for Stanford CS143 Directory
+# Dockerized Stanford CS143

-This is a mirror of the starter directory for CS143 from Stanford.
+This is a docker container with the starter directory for CS143 from Stanford.

 ## How do I use this?